bac621/dockerdesktopnovnc/README.md

 There is also an included script that contains the above command.
 ```
-chmod +x StartDockerDesktopNOVNC.sh
+chmod +x desktop.sh
-./StartDockerDesktopNOVNC.sh
+./desktop.sh --start
 ```

 ### Accessing the noVNC interface
-If you used my start script for your container, it will be listening on port 80 Just point your browser at:
+If you used my start script for your container, it will be listening on port 8080 Just point your browser at:

 http://yourdockerhost